EmilRamsvik/Digital-Garden/content/AI/Data Science/Recommendation Systems.md

   - data-science
   - python
 created: 2024-01-06T15:04
-updated: 2024-09-22T09:28
+updated: 2025-08-08T12:19
 ---

 # Recommendation Systems

-There are two types of recommendation systems
+Recommendaiton systems are maybe the most valueable machine learning skill in terms of ROI for the company you are working on.

 ### Collaborative Filtering Systems